Chequered sengi: Behavior and ecology

-Chequered sengis will mate for life.
-The pair of them will defend a territory of a few acres.
+Chequered sengis are exclusively diurnal and likely monogamous.
+Chequered sengis that are in a male-female pair build a nest out of leaf litter but spend much of their time apart.
+They breed year-round and produce up to three young per litter.

 Diet

-The chequered sengis is primarily an insectivore, eating termites, ants, beetles and centipedes.
+The chequered sengi is primarily an insectivore, eating termites, ants, beetles and centipedes.
 It also will eat mollusks, eggs and small mammals, amphibians and birds.